albamvv/LLM-HF/05-Fine_Tuning_BERT_for_Sentiment/README.md

 # Sentiment Classification using Transformers

 This project performs sentiment classification using transformer models, specifically leveraging BERT (`bert-base-uncased`).
 The dataset consists of tweets labeled with sentiment categories, and we will walk through each step from loading data to preparing the model.
+This project fine-tunes a **BERT-based model** for sentiment classification.
+The model classifies text into different sentiment categories using the **Hugging Face `transformers` library**.

 ## Installation